kmcgrath/aws-price-grabber/README.md

 Staus: ~~Alpha~~ Hacky

-Based on this StackOverflow [answer](http://stackoverflow.com/a/7334197)
+Based on this Stack Overflow [answer](http://stackoverflow.com/a/7334197)

 More, possibily more useful projects: